STEVE McQUEEN: THE SALVATION of an AMERICAN ICON (audiobook) by Greg Laurie and Marshall Terrill

 But, there was a long back story to Steve McQueen and his tragic death due to cancer had a surprising twist for a man who seemed to be out to take as much out of life as possible.

-Greg Laurie, a super-successful California pastor (who I had never heard of, but his Wikipedia page is something else) decided to investigate a rumor that Steve McQueen became a Christian before his death.
+Greg Laurie, a super-successful California pastor (who I had never heard of, but his Wikipedia page is something else) wrote Steve McQueen: The Salvation of an American Icon in order to investigate a rumor that Steve McQueen became a Christian before his death.
 He decided to be methodical and investigate McQueen's life from its beginning in Beech Grove, Indiana to its end at Ciudad Juarez, Mexico.

 McQueen was born at St. Francis hospital in Beech Grove, Indiana, a suburb of Indianapolis.
 His family struggled from the very beginning and he never knew his father.
 His mother struggled with substance abuse and often brought home "boyfriends" who abused both Steve and his mom.